-Interstate Carbonic Enterprises is a premier specialty dry ice blasting company.
-The contact us page on the ICE website is clean, branded, and informative.
-With a three-module approach, the page design is easy to follow.
-The first module includes perhaps the most crucial element — the contact form, which sports an eye-popping call to action.
+Interstate Carbonic Enterprises is a premier specialty dry ice blasting company, and the company's contact us page is clean, branded, and informative — and has a three-module approach, the page design is easy to follow.

-Within the second module, ICE showcases multiple ways to get in touch, making it convenient for potential buyers to reach out.
-Your contacts shouldn't have to work to contact you.
-ICE went the extra mile by including a value prop within this module, showing that they offer 24/7 assistance.
-This is an excellent example of using language to show value.
+The company went the extra mile by including a value prop within this module, showing that they offer 24/7 assistance, which is an excellent example of using language to show value.

 Reinforce Trust & Your Value Proposition

-With the help of Thomas Marketing Services, ESI implemented a "form focus" on this page.
-A form focus is an effect that is triggered by mouse movement so that the form is the focal point with a hope of increasing form submissions and lead generation efforts.
+With the help of Thomas Marketing Services, ESI implemented a "form focus" on this page, which is an effect that is triggered by mouse movement.
+This means that the form is the focal point and helps increase submissions and lead generation efforts.

 Clean Design That's Easy To Navigate

-Swift Glass is a custom glass fabrication manufacturer and utilizes website design best practices on their contact page.
-This page has a minimalist design that places all the attention on the form.
+Swift Glass is a custom glass fabrication manufacturer and utilizes website design best practices on their contact page, which has a minimalist design that places all the attention on the form.

 We want to spotlight here that this particular contact page doesn't have a top-bar navigation.
-While most times we want to include a global nav bar, so it's easy for prospects to maneuver around your website.
-On a landing page with a form, you want all the focus to remain on contacting you instead of derailing to another part of your site.
-Or worse, off your website to a competitor.
+Most of the time, we want to include a global navigation bar, so it's easy for prospects to maneuver around your website, but on a landing page with a form, you want all the focus to remain on contacting you instead of derailing to another part of your site — or worse, off your website to a competitor.

 How To Engage After Someone Fills Out A Contact Form

 After the prospect submits the form, it should connect to a simple thank you page.
-A thank you page is often overlooked, but it assures the person reaching out that their request is on it’s way to your inbox.
+This is often overlooked, but it assures the person reaching out that their request is on its way to your inbox.